IBM/watson-document-classifier/README.md

 After running each cell of the notebook under Classify text, the results will display.

-The configuration json controls the way the text is classfied.
+The configuration json controls the way the text is classified.
 The classification process is divided into stages - Base Tagging and Domain Tagging.
-The Base Tagging stage can be used to specify keywords based classification, regular expression based classification and tagging based on chunking expressions.
-The Domain Tagging stage can be used to specify classification that are specific to the domain to augment the results from Watson Natural Language Understanding.
+The Base Tagging stage can be used to specify keywords based classification, regular expression based classification, and tagging based on chunking expressions.
+The Domain Tagging stage can be used to specify classification that is specific to the domain, in order to augment the results from Watson Natural Language Understanding.

 ![](doc/source/images/text_classify_config.png)

-We can modify the configuration json to add more keywords, regular expressions to augment the text classification without any changes to the code.
+We can modify the configuration json to add more keywords or add regular expressions.
+In this way, we can augment the text classification without any changes to the code.
 We can add more stages to the configuration json if required and enhance the text classification results with code modifications.

 It can be seen from the classification results that the keywords and regular expressions specified in the configuration have been correctly classified